Gameplay

 4.1.1.
 Occurence Conditions

-A Generation Skip happens:
+A Time Skip (aka Generation Skip or Jump) happens:

 1) forcibly after defeating 5 of the Seven Heroes.
 Note that for Dantarg, Subier and Noel you have to talk respectively to the Mu-Calf Child, the Diver and the Desert Guard, to complete the quest and make the Time Skip occur.